pajjaecat/ORI-SRD/docs/howToUse.rst

 Define variables
 ^^^^^^^^^^^^^^^^^^

 The goal here is to define all the dafault variables to use for all simulations in a file.
-All the necessary variables are described in :ref:`Default variables`
+All the necessary variables are described in :ref:`defaultVariables`